-In Part 1 I had accidentally discovered that pure metal powders, a product that I had purchased to use with Crystal Clay, worked amazing well with Nunn Design 2-Part Resin.
+In Part 1 I had accidentally discovered that pure metal powders, a product that I had purchased to use with Epoxy Clay, worked amazing well with Nunn Design 2-Part Resin.

 In Part 2 I was curious on how I could add visual interest through imagery.
 On a couple of the pieces I rubber stamped the surface of the pure metal powders to provide that visual interest I was after, but on the others, I took a pair of scissors and started to scratch the surface of the resin to create the lines.
 I placed the sharp point of the scissors into the resin and dug into the resin to create the dots.

 In this post I’d like to show you what happen when I explored using collage and transfer sheets.